kunigami/kunigami.github.io/blog/_posts/2021-02-08-linux-filesystems-overview.md

 Variable size files (e.g. logs).
 Usually stored in a separate disk partition to avoid less important data affecting the main data (for example: avoiding rogue logs from filling up the disk).

-One conclusion from analyzing these directories is that not only files are a suitable abstraction for data transportation, but filesystems are a suitable for organizing these file interfaces, as we can see with the vast array of different types of pseudo filesystems.
-Permissions

 ## Conclusion

 I originally intended to write about the Virtual Filesystem from the kernel perspective, mainly looking up to Love's book *Linux Kernel Development* but that focuses mostly on the actual C API of the system, and I didn't have much content for a post.